Savings account competition waning, Mozo finds

 Indeed, Mozo noted that normally competitive online banks like Bankwest, Citibank and UBank had failed to pass on most of the rate increase to savers.

-Meanwhile, the SMH reported that from today, Virgin Money – "which previously had the second-highest interest rate offer in the market" – will cut its promotional rate by 24 basis points to 6.51 per cent.
+Meanwhile, the SMH reported that from today, Virgin Money – "which previously had the second-highest interest rate offer in the market" – will cut its promotional rate by 24 basis points to 6.51 per cent, lowering the savings account interest rate.

 "Three of the most competitive online savings brands – Rabodirect, AMP and CUA – have dropped their promotional rates altogether," the paper added.